mdn/content/files/en-us/web/api/namednodemap/removenameditemns/index.md

 ### Parameters

 - `namespace`
-  - : the namespace of the attribute to remove from the map
+  - : The namespace of the attribute to remove from the map
     > **Warning:** `namespace`is the URI of the namespace, not the prefix.
 - `localName`
   - : the local name of the attribute to remove from the map.